siddhantgpt/ADR-classification-on-twitter-data/README.md

   * Codecs Version 1.0 or above

  #### Steps to run the code -
  1. Pre-trained model **Health_2.5mreviews.s200** is used for word2Vec features.
-Health_2.5mreviews.s200 is required by Data.ipynb file.
+Health_2.5mreviews.s200 is required by ADR_Classification_on_Twitter_Data.ipynb file.
 This is available at https://github.com/dartrevan/ChemTextMining/tree/master/word2vec/Health_2.5mreviews.s200.w10.n5.v15.cbow.bin.
  2. Run ADR_Classification_on_Twitter_Data.ipynb to read the dataset and generate features for each tweet.
 Result for SVM and LR classifiers will generate results once feature extraction is completed.

  ### IMPORTANT NOTE -